 “In my office, I do Cosmelan peels to reduce facial melasma,” Green says.
 “The great thing about the Cosmelan treatment is that it is safe and effective for all skin types.”
 Cosmelan is a two-part process that includes two chemical peels spaced three weeks apart.

-These peels are especially popular for the treatment of melasma because they're not formulated with hydroquinone, a popular melasma treatment that can, in some cases, cause redness and/or dryness.
+These peels are especially popular for the treatment of melasma because they're not formulated with hydroquinone, a popular melasma treatment that may, in some cases, cause redness and/or dryness.

 Add Exfoliation into Your Daily Routine